 Orchard Supply Hardware Boxcar OSHX-1 .
 San Jose .
 California .
 Watercolor .
 14" x 20"

 ...
 Orchard Supply Hardware was founded as a farmer's co-op in San Jose in 1931 by Stanley B. Smith.
-His son Al Smith, who previously worked for the Southern Pacific Railroad, took over in 1962... the man responsible for spotting this boxcar on their siding, and started production of their annual railroad calendar.
-The Company was acquired by Lowes Hardware in 2013 and on August 22, 2018...
+His son Al Smith, who had previously worked for the Southern Pacific, took over in 1962... he's the man responsible for spotting this boxcar on their siding, and starting the series of their annual railroad calendars.
+Orchard Supply was acquired by Lowes Hardware in 2013 and on August 22, 2018...
 Lowes shut down OSH and put 4,000 people out of work.
-I'm grateful and honored to have been selected to illustrate the 2017 OSH Railroad Calendar.
+I'm grateful and honored to have been selected to illustrate the 2017 OSH Railroad Calendar... and part of a tradition that has now ended.
 This was the cover illustration.

 A Giclee Print is available of this watercolor painting / railroad art.